 - Stick to a daily feeding schedule, but set one day as a fast day for your bettas.
 This practice always helps avoid overfeeding and helps with their digestive system.

-Should I Be Worried If My Betta Fish Is Not Eating Food?
+Should I Be Worried If They Are Not Eating Food?

 Well, the answer is, no!

 If your fish has just started ignoring the food, then it’s highly possible that it’s not hungry.
 However, if the Betta fish is not eating at all after a few hours or days or is spitting up the betta food after chewing, there might be any of the above-mentioned causes.

 But there are times when your fish ignores the food a couple of times and start eating it after a few refused feedings.
 If this happens, let it go and closely monitor the health and other symptoms of your fish.